-1. Attend revision sessions
+1. Attend online revision sessions

 Revision lectures and workshops are designed to help you focus on key semester one content.
 Your tutors will probably provide plenty of hints and nudges towards what areas to focus on for exam prep, so attendance should be on your priority list.
 Make sure you find out where you can access these online and if they're being recorded, on which moodle page you'll find the panopto file.

 2. Practise past exam questions

 Practise makes perfect as they say, and working on past exam questions will help you revise content, identify gaps in your knowledge, and sharpen your exam writing skills and techniques.
 Try writing under exam conditions, and ask a class mate to check your answers.
 While exam types may vary this year due to stay-at-home coronavirus restrictions, past papers can help you unlock your knowledge and tap into key ideas.

 You can access previous exam papers for your subject here: http://www.bath.ac.uk/library/exampapers/exam1.php